MicrosoftDocs/Viva/Viva/topics/topic-experiences-administration.md

 ---
 ms.date: 03/14/2023
-title: Change the name of the topic center in Microsoft Topics ms.author: daisyfeller
+title: Change the name of the topic center in Topics ms.author: daisyfeller
 author: daisyfell
 manager: pamgreen